yoleg/flysight2csv/docs/usage.md

 ## Supported Output Formats

 When the `-o` (`--output-directory`) directory is specified, the files will be copied to that directory.
-The files will be renamed to include the date and time of the flight, and the file extension will be changed to `.csv`.
+The files will be renamed to include the original directory names, and the file can be reformatted using the `--format` option.

 The possible output formats (`--format` option) are: